The History of Pangbourne Masonic Centre

 By great good fortune, Shooters Hill House came onto the market in early 1928; it was a large property, the original house having been built in the late 1800’s, and had been extended over the intervening years.
 It was situated on the Reading to Oxford Road, Pangbourne (A329) on high ground, close to and overlooking one of the most lovely reaches of the River Thames.

 extended over the intervening years.
 It was situated on the Reading to Oxford Road, Pangbourne (A329) on high ground, close to and overlooking one of the loveliest reaches of the River Thames.
 The property was formerly the home of Mr Dan Harries Evans, the founder of the famous London department store DH Evans, The Lodge decided to purchase the eastern section for the sum of £1,100; the purchase was completed in September 1928.

-The portion purchased by the Lodge was an adjunct to the original building, having been added in the early 1900’s.
+The portion purchased by the Lodge was the Billiard and Picture room, which was added in 1898.
 Beautifully built of red brick, of imposing appearance and ideally suited for Masonic purposes.
 The original entrance was through an ornate stone porchway over which is carved the Coat of Arms of the Evans family with the inscription, in Welsh, ‘Goreu arv Gwirionedd’ which, literally translated, means, ‘The greatest weapon is truth’.